adrianHards/adrianHards/README.md

 ### Hello, World!

 Thanks for visiting.
-I like create web apps, typically with Rails and React.
+I like to create web apps, typically with Rails and React.
 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/adrianhards/) if you'd like to connect.

 ### Hackathons